 The Benefits of Technology For Seniors

 The benefits of technology for seniors are expansive, but all aim to improve the overall quality of life.
 Some of the best technology for seniors not only provides some sort of service but also enhances independence.
+In fact, smartwatch technology can save your life!
 Here are some of the biggest benefits of technology for seniors that we’ve identified:

 Social Wellness: Isolation and loneliness are devastating side effects of aging, especially when seniors choose to age in place.
 Loneliness can actually be as harmful to your health as smoking 10 cigarettes every day or drinking alcohol excessively.
 But thanks to advancements in technology, seniors can remain connected to family and friends using social networks and video chatting through FaceTime and Skype.

 Health & Fitness: With 25 percent of people over the age of 65 living with diabetes, a focus on improving health and fitness habits is recommended by physicians and insurance companies alike.
 Starting any new habit can be a real challenge, but wearable fitness devices are one of the great benefits of technology for seniors, making it fun and holding you accountable for your actions.

 Safety: Seniors are more likely to experience falls and the risk increases with each passing year.
 But thanks to advancements in technology, seniors can remain safer, both at home or out in the world, thanks to medical alert devices.
 Medical Guardian carries a wide variety of products that have a range of technology for seniors--from wireless connectivity to GPS to automatic fall detection to an all-in-one multi-functional medical alert smartwatch.